More than Meets the Eye: Understanding the Effect of Individual Objects on Perceived Visual Privacy: Discussion

 \subsection{Limitations and Future Work}

-In this section, we discuss the limitations of our work in terms of methodological trade-offs and factors affecting generalizability, which may constrain the external validity of our results.
-We also outline directions for future research to address these limitations.
+This subsection discusses the limitations of our work in terms of methodological trade-offs and factors affecting generalizability, which may constrain the external validity of our results, as well as outline future research directions.

-Most of the participants in our user study identify as White/Caucasian, highly educated, younger, and mid-career adults.
-Such a skewed demographic sample could limit the generalizability of our results for cultural and personal background diversity, as these factors tend to shape users' privacy awareness and perceptions.
-Similarly, our study involved a representative set of privacy-sensitive objects.
-Although these represent a good range of sensitive objects that are widely available in visual content, such a finite set may not fully capture the diversity and combinations of objects encountered in the wild.
-Due to this, our findings may apply to real-world scenarios only to a certain extent.
-Future work should include more diverse participants and broaden the scope of objects for the user study to capture and understand the complexity of everyday contexts better.
+Most of the participants in our study identify themselves as White/Caucasian, highly educated, younger and mid-career adults.
+This skewed demographic sample may limit the generalizability of our results regarding cultural and personal background diversity, as such factors shape users' privacy awareness and perceptions.
+Likewise, although we used a representative set of privacy-sensitive objects, this finite set may not capture the full diversity or combinations of objects encountered in the wild, and our findings may apply to real-world scenarios only to a certain extent.
+Future work should include more diverse participants and broaden the scope of objects to capture the complexity of everyday contexts better.

-From a methodological point of view, we relied mainly on synthetically generated images to eliminate possible other effects on the perceived privacy level.
-Although it is a good use case for generative AI in HCI research, and we instructed the participants to imagine themselves as the subject or the photographer/owner, artificial images may not evoke the same kind of cognitive responses as authentic photos or those of the participants themselves.
-On the other hand, we studied the influence on privacy perception of at most two objects.
-Real-world visual contents have higher-order combinations, and studying them could open up opportunities to make more detailed observations about co-presence and dominance effects.
-Furthermore, we relied on conditional branching logic in our user study to personalize the questionnaire and avoid survey fatigue for the participants.
-Some branches received very few participants and responses, thus limiting statistical comparisons for specific contexts.
-Future work may consider complementing synthetic stimuli with carefully curated real-world images (with appropriate ethical considerations) and increasing the sample size to ensure sufficient coverage of all conditional branches to validate our results.
+Methodologically, we relied mainly on synthetically generated images to eliminate possible external effects on perceived privacy.
+While generative AI is useful in HCI research and we instructed participants to imagine themselves as the subject or photographer, artificial images may not evoke the same cognitive responses as real ones.
+On the other hand, we studied privacy perception with at most two objects, whereas real-world visual content contains higher-order combinations; examining these could yield more detailed observations about co-presence and dominance effects.
+Furthermore, conditional branching reduced survey fatigue but resulted in too few responses in some branches, limiting statistical comparisons.
+Future work may complement synthetic stimuli with ethically curated real-world images and increase the sample size, ensuring sufficient coverage across all branches.